IF-CRITIC: Towards a Fine-Grained LLM Critic for Instruction-Following Evaluation: Methodology

-The mechanism comprises four stages.
-Specifically, we first employ cross-model and rule-augmented verification to filter out noise in critiques caused by two major limitations of LLM-as-a-Judge: potential evaluation bias and limited counting ability, respectively.
-Subsequently, we select the highest-quality judgements and explanations from the resulting noise-free critiques as the final critiques based on consistency, significantly enhancing their reliability. \paragraph{Cross-Model Verification.} Previous works point out that LLM-as-a-Judge may suffer from potential biases \cite{zheng2023judging, ye2025justice}, undermining the reliability of its generated critiques.
-To mitigate this, we utilize two additional LLMs, GLM-4-Plus and Qwen2.5-72B-Instruct, to independently verify two aspects of the expert critiques for each constraint: (1) The correctness of the explanation, and (2) The consistency between the explanation and judgment.
-Detailed prompts can be found in the Appendix.
+\paragraph{Cross-Model Verification.} Previous works point out that LLM-as-a-Judge may suffer from potential biases \cite{zheng2023judging, ye2025justice}, undermining the reliability of its generated critiques.
+To mitigate this, we utilize two additional LLMs, GLM-4-Plus \cite{glm2024chatglm} and Qwen2.5-72B-Instruct \cite{yang2024qwen2}, to independently verify two aspects of the expert critiques for each constraint: (1) The correctness of the explanation, and (2) The consistency between the explanation and judgment.
+Detailed prompts can be found in Appendix \ref{app:prompt_templates}.
 Any critiques that fail verification by any model in any aspect are strictly filtered, accounting for 11.3\% of our data.

 \paragraph{Rule-Augmented Verification.} Considering that LLMs often struggle with accurate counting \cite{zhang2024counting, fu2024large}, we introduce rule-augmented verification to enhance the reliability of critiques involving length constraints (e.g., \textit{each title must be 8 characters long}).
-Methodologically, we first prompt Qwen2.5-72B-Instruct to identify length constraints and extract the segments from the responses that are relevant to these constraints.
-Subsequently, we employ Python scripts to automatically identify length information within these segments, and require Deepseek-R1 to revise its critiques with the assistance of this information.
-The prompts for these steps are in the Appendix.
+Methodologically, we first prompt Qwen2.5-72B-Instruct to identify length constraints and extract relevant segments from the responses.
+Subsequently, we employ Python scripts to identify length information within these segments automatically.
+This information then guides Deepseek-R1 to revise its critiques.
+The prompts for these steps are in the Appendix \ref{app:prompt_templates}.
 This approach integrates the flexibility of LLM-based evaluation with the precision of rule-based evaluation, thereby effectively handling the diverse length constraints in human instructions.